AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 | South America | $7.60 | $38.00 | $46.90 | $299.60 |

-If accessing from a region different from the connection location, additional regular inter-region communication charges apply.
+If accessing from a region different from the connection location, standard inter-region communication charges will apply additionally.

-A pricing structure has been introduced with GA.
-There are several key points:
+A pricing structure has been introduced with the GA release.
+There are several key points.

-- No data transfer charges for both inbound and outbound
+- No data transfer charges for either inbound or outbound traffic

-- Tiers range from 1 to 5 (Tier 5 being the most expensive)
+- Tiers range from 1 to 5 (Tier 5 being the most expensive), with 5 levels

-- Tier is determined by the combination of the source AWS region for VPC traffic and the local AWS region for the Interconnect (generally Tier 1 if access source and connection location are in the same region)
+- The tier is determined by the combination of the source AWS region of VPC traffic and the local AWS region of the Interconnect (when the access origin and connection location are in the same region, Tier 1 appears to apply)

-- Only a single tier is assigned to one Interconnect, and higher tiers cover all routes of lower tiers
+- A single tier is assigned to each Interconnect, and higher tiers cover all routes of lower tiers as well

-- Billing starts when the Interconnect is created and continues hourly until it's deleted
+- Billing begins when the Interconnect is created and continues on an hourly basis until it is deleted

-- If using AWS Cloud WAN, the tier is determined by the highest tier of CNE in the topology, not the local region's core edge network (CNE)
+- When using AWS Cloud WAN, the tier is determined by the highest tier among the Core Network Edges (CNEs) in the topology rather than the CNE in the Interconnect's local region.

 500 Mbps Free Tier